 - A copy of the franchise agreement, if applicable

 - An approximate amount of the inventory on hand, if applicable

 Make sure the financial statements of the business are current and as accurate as possible.
-If midway through the current year, make sure last year’s figures and tax returns, and also year-to-date figures are available.
-It's wise to get professional help, if it can be afforded, to put make these statements presentable.
+If midway through the current year, make sure last year’s figures and tax returns, as well as year-to-date figures, are available.
+It is wise to get professional help, if it can be afforded, to make these statements presentable.
 We want to cast your business in the best light possible.

-Pricing a small business is usually is based on cash flow, this includes business profits, the owner’s benefits, the depreciation, and other non-cash items.
-Don’t panic because the bottom line is different from what you anticipated, when the proper adjustments are accounted for, your business' cash flow may seem pretty good.
+Pricing a small business is usually based on cash flow, which includes business profits, the owner’s benefits, depreciation and other non-cash items.
+Don’t panic if the bottom line is different from what you anticipated; when the proper adjustments are accounted for, your business’ cash flow may seem pretty good.